 The parent shall be afforded the opportunity to inspect and review any such record relating to evaluations, assessments, eligibility determination, development, implementation of IFSP, due process hearing, individual complaints dealing with the child, and any other area involving records about the child/family.
 This includes all records collected and maintained by the provider.
 The provider should notify all parties asked to submit records for a child’s file that they are open to the parent.

 The right to review a record includes the right to an explanation or interpretation of the record, the right to have a representative of the parent view the record, and the right to request that the agency provide a copy of the records containing the information.
-Agencies may charge a reasonable fee for copying records, if the fee does not prevent the parent from exercising the right to inspect and review records.
-Agencies may not charge fees to search for or retrieve records.

 An initial copy of the record is provided at no cost to the parent.
+Agencies may charge a reasonable fee for subsequent copies of records, if the fee does not prevent the parent from exercising the right to inspect and review records.
+Agencies may not charge fees to search for or retrieve records.

 Programs must provide, at no cost to parents a copy of each evaluation, assessment, and IFSP as soon as possible after each IFSP meeting.